 Dense, rich, and luxurious are a few terms that come to mind when describing this chocolate fondant cake recipe, which unbelievably is also a flourless chocolate cake.
 The cake is made with bittersweet chocolate and a touch of vanilla, plus the beauty of this recipe is it also makes a silky loaf cake, or gateau, that melts in your mouth.
 A cake perfect for anyone with a restricted diet of no gluten or wheat-free.

 The cake can be made in a loaf shape and cut into thick fingers or as a classic round and cut into wedges.
 Both are equally as good.

-- 1 cup butter, cut into 16 pieces
+1 cup (8 ounces) unsalted butter, cut into 16 pieces

 In a large saucepan, stir together the egg yolk and the granulated sugar until it turns light yellow and slightly foamy.
 In a separate small saucepan over low heat, bring the milk to a simmer.

 Once the milk is just beginning to bubble (be careful not to let the milk boil or the milk may curdle), add half of the milk, whisking constantly, to the egg-sugar mixture.
 Add the remainder of the hot milk to the tempered eggs, continue stirring, and cook over low-medium heat for 1-2 minutes, until the mixture thickens and coats a spoon.